 One kind of ballad is the couplet ballad, in which single lines alternate with refrain.
 This type of structure tends to advance the action slowly and allows the protagonist to appear in the most dramatic moments in the story.
 The couplet ballad is an example of incremental repetition, and it is this type of narration which makes the narration in a ballad comparable to that in a comic strip.
 Finally, instead of a standard ballad stanza, which uses alternating lines of four and three beats, the couplet ballad uses a four-beat line.

 Important Aspect: Absence of Narrator

 One of the most important aspects of a ballad is its completely impersonal style of narration.
-Unlike other songs, which occasionally relay the singer’s mood, the ballad hides the personality and feelings of the narrator.
+Unlike other songs, which occasionally relay the singer’s mood, the ballad hides the personality and feelings of the narrator; in other words, he or she remains relatively anonymous.
 First-person narration hardly exists at all within ballads, except in the occasional speech of a particular character, and there is no commentary or reflection by the narrator.
-The narrator remains hidden in the ballad, as if the story is telling itself without his help.
+The narrator remains hidden in the ballad, as if the story is telling itself without his or her help.